 A dear friend of ours passed away on Sunday and it just hits me how quickly things can change.
 Her death was unexpected and she left behind a Mother who depends on her daily and a new husband with kids-in-love.
 None of which could have imagined they would bury her today.

-I'm in shock.
+I’m in shock.
 My heart hurts.
-She was an Aunt to my own children-in-love, a sister to the man I love.
+She was an Aunt to my own children-in-love, a sister to those I love.